 A principality on the Mediterranean Sea consisting of an enclave in southeast France.
-Probably settled by Phoenicians, it has been ruled by the Grimaldi family since the 13th century.
+Probably settled by Phoenicians, it has been ruled by the Grimaldi family since the 1200s.
 At various times Monaco was under the protection of Spain, Sardinia, and France but regained its sovereignty in 1861.
 The village of Monaco, or Monaco-Ville, is the capital.
-Population: 32,700.

 Country in S Europe on the Mediterranean: an independent principality & an enclave in SE France: .75 sq mi (1.95 sq km)

 A country in Europe.
 Official name: Principality of Monaco.